alessandrodondarini/tweet-virality-prediction/README.md

 ### Results Summary
 ![Model Comparison](results/model_comparison.png)
-*Figure 1: Comparison of the performances across the three models.
-The blue bar shows the test accuracy, while the orange and green bars represent the F1-scores for the majority (`unpopular`) and minority (`average`) classes, respectively.*
+*Figure 1: Comparison of the performance of the three models.
+The blue bar shows the overall test accuracy, while the orange and green bars represent the F1-scores for the majority (`unpopular`) and minority (`average`) classes, respectively.
+The red and purple bars correspond to the F1-scores for the `popular` and `super-popular` classes.
+The baseline performance, obtained by randomly selecting a category, is indicated by the horizontal dashed line at 25%.*